bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 No one now focuses on "get thing done quickly" part, and I have no clear answer why history didn't go into this direction.

-## Stackoverflow, and Slack-overflow
+<h2><a name="Stackoverflow" href="#Stackoverflow">Stackoverflow, and Slack-overflow</a></h2>

 Stackoverflow has 10 years this month, and it didn't lost it's hype actually.
 Then, it's a bit weird to see him in this list, but it's an important part of my everyday stack.
-Sometimes I use a slack channel, but just learn to isolate a problem and ask clearly, unambiguously on Stackoverflow, and you'll be fine for a while :)
+Sometimes I use a slack channel instead, but just learn to isolate a problem and ask clearly, unambiguously on Stackoverflow, and you'll be fine for a while :)

-## Test last
+<h2><a name="test" href="#test">Test last</a></h2>

 Again, this is not something you are allowed to claim publicly.